praise002/CMS/README.md

 - python manage.py shell
 - python manage.py runserver
 - pipenv install django-debug-toolbar
+- pipenv install django-braces==1.15.0

 - I learned how to use fixtures to provide initial data for models.
 By using model inheritance, you created a flexible system to    manage different types of content for the course modules.
 I also implemented a custom model field on order objects and created an authentication system for the e-learning platform.
+- I learned how to use class-based views and mixins to create a content management system.
+I also worked with groups and permissions to restrict access to your views.
+I learned how to use formsets and model formsets to manage course modules and their content.
+I also built a drag-and-drop functionality with JavaScript to reorder course modules and their contents.